Free for newspapers & publications

 Columns you can run for free

 I write a handful of recurring columns on AI, local visibility, and getting found online.
-Every one is free for your newspaper, newsletter, or blog — keep the byline (Christopher Ross, thisismyurl.com) and a link back, and it’s yours.
-Download the plain-text version and drop it straight into your tool.
+Every one is free for your newspaper, newsletter, or trade publication: keep the byline (Christopher Ross, thisismyurl.com) and a link back, and it’s yours.
+Each one ships ready to run: plain text, with the headline, word count, and credit line already in the file, so it drops straight into your layout.

 AI for Business